ktg5/PlayerTube/README.md

 ### Firefox-based browsers!!!
 * Go to `about:debugging#/runtime/this-firefox`
 * Click on `Load Temporary Add-on` at the top, and navigate to the ZIP file which has the extension.

+## If you're awesome, build it yourself!
+So, you like build stuff yourself?
+Well, here's how to do it.
+* ⚠️ IMPORTANTE!!! ⚠️ Make sure you have Node.js installed, 'cuz the build script uses it!!!!
+1. Download le code `git clone https://github.com/ktg5/PlayerTube.git`
+2. Install the NPM modules `npm install`
+3. Run the build script `node build`
+4. Once the building script is done, follow the instructions for [loading the extension for your browser](https://github.com/ktg5/PlayerTube#chromium-browsers-chrome-opera-brave) via the "Beta / Dev builds" instructions